Thessaloniki: The Historic Metropolis at the Heart of Macedonia

 The White Tower

 The White Tower is undoubtedly Thessaloniki’s most emblematic monument.
-This fortress, built by the Ottomans in the 15ᵉ century, served as both a watchtower and a prison.
+This fortress, built by the Ottomans in the 15ᵉ century, served as both watchtower and prison.
 Today, it is a museum offering spectacular panoramic views of the city and the Aegean Sea.
 The White Tower is also a symbol of the city, representing both its Byzantine and Ottoman past.

 The Ancient Walls of Thessaloniki